arthurio/fastapi-filter/docs/index.md

 You can change the **direction** of the sorting (*asc* or *desc*) by prefixing with `-` or `+` (Optional, it's the default behavior if omitted).

-If you don't want to allow ordering on your filter, just don't add `order_by` as a field and you are all set.
+If you don't want to allow ordering on your filter, just don't add `order_by` (or custom `ordering_field_name`) as a field and you are all set.

 ## Search

 There is a specific field on the filter class that can be used for searching.
 The default name is `search` and it takes a string.

-You have to define what fields to search in with the `search_model_fields` constant.
+You have to define what fields/columns to search in with the `search_model_fields` constant.

+If you don't want to allow searching on your filter, just don't add `search` (or custom `search_field_name`) as a field and you are all set.

 ### Example - Basic